insdaguirre/Emotional_Sentiment_Analysis/README.md

-This repo contains a .IPYNB that explores the performance of various machine learning techniques in the context of Emotional Sentiment Analysis.
+This repo contains a python notebook (emotional_sentiment.ipynb) that explores the performance of various machine learning techniques in the context of Emotional Sentiment Analysis.

 Due to privacy reasons, the actual training and testing data are not present.
 However, the distribution of the lengths of each text sample are (training_testing_dist_figure.png).